Find the best lighthouse restaurants, bars, cafes and tea rooms to visit on your lighthouse holiday.

 There are no cars on Bryher, but it’s a lovely walk around the island.

-A great place to visit for lunch or a drink after a good stroll along the Downs.
+The Beachy Head is a great place to visit for lunch or a drink after a good stroll along the Downs.
 You can see across the rolling downs to Belle Tout Lighthouse perched on the cliff edge from the window.
 Below the cliffs is the iconic Beachy Head Lighthouse.
 You can find the Beachy Head Visitor Centre next door to the restaurant.

 Who wouldn’t want a nice glass of something refreshing by a lighthouse?
 Folkestone Lighthouse on the end of the pier at Folkestone is now transformed into a champagne bar.
+Check opening times before you visit, as it can be weather dependent!

 The pub sign used to have a lighthouse picture by day and by night on alternate sides.